ibm-ecosystem-engineering/SuperKnowa/8. Deploy & Infer/README.md

 ## Prerequisites

-The SuperKnowa Backend relies on the following external services which must be deployed in advance.
+The SuperKnowa Backend relies on the following external services which must be deployed in advance:

 - Reranker service.
 - LLM deployed with watsonx.ai.